warroyo/metacontrollers/label-propogator/README.md

 ### Prerequisites

-* Install [Metacontroller](https://metacontroller.github.io/metacontroller/guide/helm-install.html).
-For this controller specifically you will need to install `v4.10.2`.
-The reasonf or this is that there is a bug in the newer versions that prevents the namespace from being used as a related resource.
-Once this is fixed this repo will be updated.
+* Install [Metacontroller](https://metacontroller.github.io/metacontroller/guide/helm-install.html). *** For this controller specifically you will need to install `v4.10.2`.
+The reason for this is that there is a bug in the newer versions that prevents the namespace from being used as a related resource.
+Once this is fixed this repo will be updated. ***

 ### Deploy the DecoratorControllers